How to Grow Wild Garlic

 How to Plant Wild Garlic

-There are three ways to grow wild garlic, from seed, bulbs or in the green.
+There are three ways to grow wild garlic: (1) from seed, (2) bulbs or (3) in the green.

-If you are growing from bulbs, plant the bulbs 3 times their depth around 8 cm, into an organically rich soil which will not dry out and with a measure of shade.
+Bulbs: If you are growing from bulbs, plant the bulbs 3 times their depth, around 8 cm, in Autumn into an organically rich soil which will not dry out and is shaded.
 If the soil is on the dry side, cover with a mulch of leaf mould to retain moisture.
-Bulbs are usually planted in the autumn, and will be ready to harvest the following spring.
+Bulbs planted in the autumn will be ready to harvest the following spring.

-Garlic in the green is planted in early spring when the plants are in leaf.
-Remove the plant from its container, and place the plant so the soil is at the same level.
+In the Green: Garlic in the green is planted in early spring when the plants are in leaf.
+Remove the plant from its container, and place the plant so that the soil is at the same level.
 Firm and water in.

-Given that Wild Garlic can be invasive, if you want to control it but still enjoy the lovely garlic flavour, plant it in containers.
-It would be best to place those containers in a shady/semi shade spot to replicate the woodland conditions and also to reduce the chances of the container drying out.
+Wild Garlic can be invasive, if you want to control it but still enjoy the lovely garlic flavour, plant it in containers.
+Place containers in a shady/semi-shade spot to replicate the woodland conditions and also to reduce the chances of the container drying out.
 Your neighbours may not thank you for a wild garlic invasion.
 I have seen it escape from one garden under the boundary fence and into the next.
-This is because it spreads itself through underground bulb production.